chrisl8/Witchazzan/README.md

  - I put the generated html into `client/index.html`
    - Again, I had to edit some parts of it and remove references to things I deleted, so compare the new lines to the existing ones.
      - Technically if you replace the icon images, the file names will stay the same, so you may not have to update `index.html` anyway.
- - Parcel bundling will ensure that browser cacheing sees that the files have changed.
+ - Parcel bundling will ensure that browser caching sees that the files have changed.

 ## Attribution